 Berwick Cantona: Ian & Eleanor

-The set from Blade Runner feels homely compared to Edinburgh Bus Station.
-It’s airless, with bright white walls and neon blue strip lights running around the perimeter, discouraging passengers thinking of injecting drugs on the concourse while awaiting the 900 to Glasgow or X59 to St Andrews.
+Blade Runner’s dystopian vision of Los Angeles feels homely compared to Edinburgh Bus Station.
+It’s airless, with magnesium white walls and neon blue strip lights running around the perimeter, designed to discourage passengers from mainlining drugs on the concourse while awaiting the 900 to Glasgow or X59 to St Andrews.

 ‘Was ist ein bowling green?’ asks the man with floppy hair, after his pal mentions one in relation to ‘fotos’.
 Bowls is so obscure in Germany that there are no clubs in the entire country, so his bafflement at this most British of pastimes is understandable.
-Just wait until he realises that you want your wood to touch jack.
+Just wait until he realises the aim is for your wood to touch jack.

 As with any large city, handsomeness peters out and morphs into mundanity as we approach its outer fringes, with grand Georgian edifices replaced by double fronted bungalows and pebble dashed semis.
 One of them has a full model skeleton dangling from a bedroom window, shaking us back awake as we drift off in a set of road works.

 After breaking through a shabby ring of retail parks, we leave Edinburgh behind and motor up the dual carriageway past tufty golf courses and into the green belt.
-Not that we can map most of what surrounds us, as we become encased by tall grass banks, leaving tantalising signs for Wallyford, Longniddry and Prestonpans to sail by unrequited.
+Not that we can see much of it, as we’re encased by tall grass cuttings, leaving tantalising signs for Wallyford, Longniddry and Prestonpans to sail by unrequited.

 Despite being relegated to a rural outpost these days, it’s still East Lothian’s seat of governance.
-There are enormous mansions on the hill down to its immaculate town centre, where ancient trees hug prime spots which would’ve faced the chop had housing developers come calling in less enlightened times.
-Marketed as ‘The Hidden Toun’, Haddington is well away from the usual tourist trails, and although it’s stashed out of view to most (the A1 bypassed it as early as the 1930s and it hasn’t had a railway station since 1949), its twin high streets and tiny lanes are ripe for closer exploration.
-Our bus only runs every two hours, though, so we’re forced to stay in our seats.
+There are enormous mansions on the hill down into the immaculate town centre, where ancient trees hug prime spots which would’ve faced the chop had housing developers come calling in less enlightened times.
+Marketed as ‘The Hidden Toun’, Haddington is well away from the usual tourist trails, and although it’s stashed out of view to most (the A1 bypassed it as early as the 1930s and it hasn’t had a railway station in over seventy years), its twin high streets and tiny lanes are ripe for closer exploration.

-Hopes crushed, we pick up a dozen new passengers on our way into Dunbar, a pair of which are a blind lady and the waggle-tailed Labrador puppy she is training to be a guide dog.
+We pick up a dozen new passengers on our way into Dunbar, a pair of which are a blind woman and the waggle-tailed Labrador puppy she is training to be a guide dog.
 They’re only on for two stops, but it’s vital for him to get used to being constantly mollycoddled on public transport.
-Dunbar, it turns out, does indeed have a castle, although it’s in such a state of decay that you wouldn’t think it was anything more than long-forgotten ramparts.

-The town itself is a beauty.
-There’s an olde worlde feel about its bright shops, with a gargantuan pestle and mortar above the threshold of a chemist, and inexplicably, a life-sized bride and groom fashioned out of balloons in a newsagent’s window.
+Dunbar itself is a beauty.
+There’s an antiquated feel to its bright rows of shops, where a gargantuan pestle and mortar dangles above the threshold of a chemist, and inexplicably, there’s a life-sized bride and groom fashioned out of balloons in a newsagent’s window.

 ‘Excuse me,’ the man with the russet beard asks the driver.
 ‘Is this where the bowling green is, please?’